-1) The introduction section provides a general definition and explanation of the context in which a given factor can trigger or contribute to triggering election-related violence.

-- 2) The empirical cases and interrelated factors section illustrates particular countries and electoral contexts in which a particular factor was identified as a trigger or a factor which contributed to triggering election-related violence.
-Interrelated factors point to the context in which violence took place. - 3) The observable indicators section points to the observable properties of the different factors. - 4) The data collection and analysis section suggests data sources, collection techniques and analysis methods.
-The software will include pre-packed but editable survey questionnaires which will further assist the user(s) with the data collection.
+- 1. The introduction section provides a general definition and explanation of the context in which a given factor can in the worst-case scenario trigger or contribute to triggering election-related violence. - 2.
+The empirical cases and interrelated factors section illustrates particular countries and electoral contexts in which a particular factor was identified as a trigger or a factor which contributed to triggering election-related violence.
+Interrelated factors point to the context in which violence took place. - 3.
+The observable indicators section points to the observable properties of the different factors. - 4.
+The data collection and analysis section suggests data sources, collection techniques and analysis methods.
+The software includes pre-packed but editable survey questionnaires which will further assist the user(s) with the data collection.

 The users of the ERM Tool can modify and add new factors and factor descriptions.
-Factors included in the Knowledge Resources library are considered when analytical models, countryand elections-specific, are created.
+Factors included in the Knowledge Resources library are considered when analytical models, country- and elections-specific, are created.

-3.2 Module two-Analytical Instruments
+3.2.
+Module 2: Analytical Instruments